zephyrproject-rtos/zephyr/boards/arm/stm32f4_disco/doc/stm32f4_disco.rst

 Flashing an application to STM32F4DISCOVERY
 -------------------------------------------

-Here is an example for the :ref:`hello_world` application.
+Here is an example for the :ref:`blinky-sample` application.

 Run a serial host program to connect with your board: